martimy/stp_simulator/README.md

 ## Known limitations

 - Timing and timers are ignored.
 The simulation will run for x number of steps and produces the results.
 Make sure that simulation steps are sufficient for the STP to converge.
-- A switch's self-loop is handled correctly.
+- A switch's self-loop is not handled correctly.

 ## Example Network